erinwong72/spontaneous-thoughts/thoughts/Elementary reactions.md

 # Elementary reactions
+They are classified based on their **molecularity**: number of particles needed to collide to produce the reaction, but ==different== from **order** of a reaction.
-They are classified based on their **molecularity**, with uni and bimolecular elementary reactions being the most common.
+- Uni and bimolecular elementary reactions being the most common.

 Just like any typical reaction, they are accompanied by reverse reactions to create a dynamic equilibrium in the reaction mechanism.

 ## Constructing [[Rate Laws]]
+Rate Laws can be *directly* constructed from elementary steps -- coefficients are exponents.

 Simplifications for constructing a rate law:
 [[Steady State Approximation]]